Nicholas Ingram: Execution

+The day before Ingram's execution, his surviving victim, Mary Sawyer, was interviewed by WSB-TV.
+She voiced her support for Ingram's execution, stating, "[J.C.
+Sawyer and I] begged for mercy and were given none.
+He was the judge, jury and executioner – all in a manner of minutes.
+He certainly did not intend for me to live."

 In an "open letter to the British people" published in London newspapers, Ingram thanked those who had appealed on his behalf, adding: "If I die, I hope it is not for nothing.
 I hope people will see that a ritualistic killing in the electric chair solves nothing."
 Ingram declined a final meal, but later ate some crackers and chips bought by relatives from a prison vending machine.
-When the warden, Albert "Gerry" Thomas asked him if he had any last words, Ingram spat at him.
-When he was asked whether he wished to make a final statement, Ingram was said to have replied simply: "Let's get on with it".

 According to Steve Boggan, Ann and Johnny Ingram last saw their son eight hours before his execution.
 Ingram's head was already shaved and he had worn a baseball cap to spare his parents the traumatic sight of his shaved head.
+Shortly after Ingram's execution, his father stated, "Well, he's dead now and they can't hurt him no more" [sic], while his mother said, "There's nothing to be said.
+It has happened and nothing's going to bring him back.
+Now we must pick up the pieces of our lives."

-There were two chaplains and officials from Georgia's prison service that were with him in the execution chamber when he died as well as six media representatives who went into the prison to view the execution.
+Ingram's execution took place at the Georgia Diagnostic and Classification State Prison in Jackson, Georgia.
+Two chaplains and officials from Georgia's prison service were with him in the execution chamber when he died as well as six media representatives who went into the prison to view the execution.
 Ingram's lawyer, Clive Stafford Smith, also witnessed his execution.
-Ingram was pronounced dead at 9:15 p.m. according to Vicki Gavalas, the prison department spokeswoman for the Georgia Diagnostic and Classification Center/ Jackson State Prison.
+Witnesses said Ingram glared at them while guards strapped him into the electric chair.
+When the warden, Albert "Gerry" Thomas, asked Ingram if he had any last words, Ingram spat at him.
+When he was asked whether he wished to have a final prayer, some sources suggested Ingram replied, "Let's get on with it".
+Other sources stated Ingram simply closed his eyes and did not mention Ingram speaking.
+Ingram was pronounced dead at 9:15 p.m. according to Vicki Gavalas, the prison department spokeswoman for the Georgia Diagnostic and Classification Center where the execution took place.
 He died in Georgia's electric chair, Old Sparky.